 ABOUT

-Project X is a black and PoC led, community interest company (CIC) which champions and platforms dance of the African and Caribbean diaspora in Scotland.
+Project X is a Black and PoC led, community interest company which is multi-disciplinary, collective-run organisation.
+Project X champions and platforms dance of the African and Caribbean Diaspora in Scotland.

 Since our conception in 2017, Project X has developed and flourished as a high quality, artistic, engagement programme which seeks to redress the racial inequality in Scotland’s current performing arts sector.
 Our programme is centred in our work with and for artists who identify as black, people of colour (BPOC) and with heritage from Africa and/or the Caribbean, offering residency programmes, choreographic and performance platforms, access to training and professional development opportunities, and a community hub offering support, advice, advocacy, and amplifying artists work within the creative sector.